 E-Flux Fossil Fuel Traps measure naturally occurring biodegradation of LNAPL pollutants such as petroleum by capturing CO2 above contaminated soil and groundwater.
 They measure fossil fuel CO2 flux over time, allowing for a time-averaged estimate that accounts for temporal variability in site conditions.
 The quantitative 14C analysis eliminates modern carbon interference (ASTM D6686-12).

-The traps are constructed of sturdy, weather-proof materials, and no power source is required.
+The FFT are constructed of sturdy, weather-proof materials, and no power source is required.
 Most importantly, E-Flux Fossil Fuel Traps are accurate, cost-effective tools that cause minimal site disturbance.
 The Fossil Fuel Traps represent more than eight years of testing and refinement, including successful deployments at sites around the world.

 E-Flux can assist you in determining the number of Fossil Fuel Traps required to achieve your monitoring goals.
 Contact us for a customized recommendation based on information you provide us about your site and needs.